Thorsten-Sick/Solarpunk2050/presentations/toolbox_2022_worldbuilding/source/index.rst

 Rich people
 -----------

-"Eat the rich festivals" with a even more shocking truth
+"Eat the rich festivals" with a even more shocking truth.
+Rich people could have prevented all thos catastrophes.
+The only explanation why they did not: They are gone.

 The Orbit
 ---------